frankhecker/infoblox-public/aws/README.md

 Running the scripts requires that a current version of the AWS CLI be installed (<https://aws.amazon.com/cli/>).
-At present the scripts also require that a script `~/set-aws-variables.sh` be present and set the value of the variable REGION to the desired default AWS region.
+At present the scripts also require that a script `~/set-aws-variables.sh` be present and set the value of the variable REGION to the desired default AWS region (e.g., "us-west-2") and the value of the variable CREATOR to the desired creator userid (e.g., "jdoe").